 Tokyo → Istanbul → Kayseri / Kappadokya → Izmir / Kusadasi → Efes → Pamukkale → Istanbul → Tokyo

-Outside of Istanbul, the scene of travertine springs in Pamukkale was unparalleled and left me in awe while staying in a cave hotel in Kappadokya and seeing hot balloons rose in the morning from the hotel roof was my one-of-a-kind experience.
-Last but not least, as a fan of roman & greek history, the visit to Efes ruins was one of the highlights of the trip.
+Outside of Istanbul, the scene of travertine springs in Pamukkale was unparalleled and left me in awe, while staying in a cave hotel in Kappadokya and seeing hot balloons rose in the morning from the hotel roof was my one-of-a-kind experience.
+A short trip to Kusadasi introduced me to turkish beach resort scenery, with great views of the Aegean.
+And last but not least, as a fan of roman & greek history, the visit to Efes ruins was one of the highlights of the trip.
 I haven’t had the opportunity to visit Greece or Rome, but the scale and good condition of the Efes ruins was more than enough to give me a taste of ancient times.

 In short, this was an amazing trip!
-I was able to get so much (culture, historical site, nature) from my 9 days in the country.
-One disclaimer: I love turkish food and being surrounded by endless delicacy options (there is so much more than kebab!) also contributes to how I feel about the overall trip.
+I was able to get so much (culture, historical sites, nature, resort, and more) from my 9 days in the country.
+One disclaimer: I love turkish food and being surrounded by endless delicacy options (there is so much more than doner kebab!) also contributes to how I feel about the overall trip.
 If you happen to dislike turkish food, it may negatively affect your travel experience there.

-I truly hope that there will be no further incidents that would deter people from visiting and hopefully I can go back in near future.
+I truly hope that there will be no further incidents that would deter people from visiting and I can come back in the near future.